 The monitor itself is quite thin when viewed from the side, however, the stand takes up a lot of desk space.
 Depending on the height that it is set at, the stand protrudes out the back by a different amount.
 When at the lowest position, the monitor can sit 13.39" (34.0 cm) from a wall (shown here).
 The thickness measurement above is when the monitor is set to the maximum height, visible (here).

-Finally, HDR is better than average on the CHG70, as it got a decent HDR peak brightness and a very good coverage of the HDR color gamut.
+Finally, HDR is better than average, as it got a decent HDR peak brightness and a very good coverage of the HDR color gamut.
 The only thing lacking that would really make HDR even better here would be a better local dimming, as the implementation is very bad and can't really help that much at making small highlight brighter or raising the contrast ratio more than what it already is.

 The contrast ratio with local dimming set to 'On' is almost the same as the native one since the zones are quite big and when displaying our checkerboard test pattern, the local dimming is not really effective at lowering the black level of the black square.